10 Best Woods for Smoking Chicken

 How To Choose A Wood for Smoking Chicken: A Buyer’s Guide

 Gathering firewood is an art.
 You can’t just pick random sticks.
-The same applies when you’re hunting down the best wood for smoking chicken.
-It has to be seasoned – meaning it’s dried out under careful conditions for a year or more.
+The same applies when hunting down the best wood for smoking chicken.
+It has to be seasoned—meaning it’s dried out under careful conditions for a year or more.
 Let’s see what other features you should consider.

-Note that hardwood is best for smoking poultry while softwoods (like cedar) are better for fish.
-This is because softwoods burn quickly and emit lots of sparks, which will ruin your chicken.
+Remember that hardwood is best for smoking poultry, while softwoods (like cedar) are better for fish.
+Softwoods burn quickly and emit lots of sparks which will ruin your chicken.
 But for quick-cooking dishes like fish, veggies, or super-slim cuts of meat, softwood can work.

 Type of Tree

 But most American palates find oaken chicken a bit too much.
-Maple lends a sweet taste to your meat while hickory is beloved among southern frying states.
-Some find hickory too strong for chicken, but if you prefer that heavy taste, hickory works.
+Maple lends a sweet taste to your meat, while hickory is beloved among southern frying states.
+Some find hickory too strong for chicken, but if you prefer that heavy taste, there are no worries about it.
 But traditionally, hickory is saved for turkey.
 The nutty flavor of pecan wood is perfect for cashew chicken or any nutty recipe.

 Wood Configuration

 For smoking purposes, you want smaller pieces of timber.
-This provides a larger surface area for smoke production.
-So – for example – wood chips do a better job of smoking than, say, uncut driftwood logs.
-But if you’re smoking on an outdoor grill, chips may slip through the grate.
+It provides a larger surface area for smoke production.
+So—for example—wood chips do a better job of smoking than, say, uncut driftwood logs.
+But if you’re smoking on an outdoor grill, it may slip through the grate.

 So you might prefer larger chunks that won’t pass through the gaps in your grill.
 On the other hand, if you lean towards tradition, you may want a designated smoker grill.
-These are often cylindrical, so you need the right type of wood to fit the smoking chamber.
-These smoking woods come in the form of wood pellets, charcoal briquettes, splints, pouches, or caked chips.
+These are often cylindrical, so you need the correct type of wood to fit the smoking chamber.
+These smoking woods come in wood pellets, charcoal briquettes, splints, pouches, or caked chips.

 Smoke and Sizzle!

-When you want the best wood for smoking chicken, buy Weber Apple Wood, Here’s why:
+When you want the best wood for smoking chicken, buy Weber Apple Wood, and here’s why:

 • It comes in a 2-pound bag that’s about a foot long